top of page

 The noun 'regalia' finds its roots in the Latin word 'regalis,' meaning 'royal' or 'of a king.'
 It entered the English language in the late 16th century.
 Originally, 'regalia' referred specifically to the emblems, costumes, and symbols associated with royalty, such as crowns, scepters, and ceremonial robes.
 Over time, its usage expanded to encompass the official symbols, costumes, or emblems used to indicate power, authority, or status in formal or ceremonial settings, not limited to royalty alone.
 The etymology of 'regalia' effectively conveys the notion of items or emblems that are intrinsically tied to notions of sovereignty and importance.
 Whether describing the regalia of a monarch, the regalia of a secret society, or the regalia of a ceremonial event, this term underscores the significance of these symbols in conveying prestige and authority.

-Quiz: Find the meaning of regalia
+Quiz: Find the meaning of the noun regalia:

 Try Again!